 - There remains a limit of 2,750 characters per competency in the self-assessment – this is about 400-450 words MAX

-- In the assessor section, section H, there are 1,000 characters to describe your cases, and 3 boxes for cases they have seen you in
+- In the assessor section, there are 1,000 characters to describe your cases

 - Integrity – there is normally no need to complete this section